 If you didn't had the opportunity to visit the exhibition at the Royal Palace, you can now explore the exhibtion digitally!
 Go on a virtual tour via the link:

 The Royal Family have regularly purchased rugs created by Märta Måås-Fjetterström since her workshop began operations in 1919.
 2019 marked the centenary of when she started her studio, and The King took the initiative for an exhibition about and including her work.
 Rugs from the Royal Collections were on display for the first time.

 Together with external loans, the exhibition also presented around sixty rugs reflecting Märta Måås-Fjetterström's output up until her death in 1941.

 Find out more about the exhibtion and Märta Måås-Fjetterström

 Over the years, the Royal Family have shown their appreciation and support for Swedish craftsmanship.
 The work of Märta Måås-Fjetterström is one example of this.
 She received the Litteris et Artibus medal as early as 1924.

-The exhibition is being staged in cooperation between the Royal Court and the Fundraising Foundation for the Preservation of Knowledge of Märta Måås-Fjetterström’s Rugs and Weaving.
+The exhibition was staged in cooperation between the Royal Court and the Fundraising Foundation for the Preservation of Knowledge of Märta Måås-Fjetterström’s Rugs and Weaving.